 - It has a strength selector, to adjust how much grinds will go into the brewing filter

-- Gold -tone filter ensure a great aroma in your cup.
+- The gold-tone filter ensures a great aroma in your cup.
 Compared to a regular paper filter, the mesh filter is cheaper and it gives you a bolder coffee.
 If you like light bodied coffee, you can still use paper filters, though.

 - Two to Twelve cups brewing selection